Emma-Sue Greentree

 Emma-Sue Greentree (born 1999) is an Australian amateur boxer who competes in the middleweight (75 kg) and light-heavyweight (81 kg) divisions.
-She is a two-time Australian national champion and won bronze at the 2023 World Amateur Boxing Championships in New Delhi, India.
+Greentree is not only a two-time Australian national champion, she won Bronze at the 2023 IBA World Amateur Boxing Championships in New Delhi, Bronze at the 2025 World Boxing Championships in Liverpool, and Gold at the 2026 Commonwealth Games in Glasgow.

 Early life and background

 Greentree was born and raised in the Hunter region of New South Wales, Australia; more specifically the Central Coast & Lake Macquarie regions.
 She comes from a large family with nine siblings, including Olympic softball bronze medalist Belinda Wright, who won her medal at the 2008 Beijing Olympics.
 In 2008, at the age of nine, Greentree was diagnosed with Type 1 diabetes a mere 2 weeks after her sisters Olympic success.

 Athletic career

 Track and field

 Before boxing, Greentree was a talented heptathlete who competed nationally throughout her junior years, winning medals at national championships.
 She was a national heptathlon champion at age 16 and was part of the athletics program at Hunter Sports High School.

 Her athletics career ended when she ruptured her posterior cruciate ligament (PCL) while playing rugby in year 11 (2017).
 Unable to return to her previous performance levels in athletics, she decided to pursue a new sport.